-include Statement Definition and Usage
+4.2.6 include Statement Definition and Usage

-The include statement inserts the specified file at the point where the include statement is encountered.
+The include statement inserts the specified file (or files if a valid glob expression is detected) at the point where the include statement is encountered.
 The include statement facilitates the administration of configuration files by permitting the reading or writing of some things but not others.
 For example, the statement could include private keys that are readable only by the name server.

-key Statement Grammar
+4.2.7 key Statement Grammar

 '''

-key string {
+key <string> {

-algorithm string;
+algorithm <string>;

-secret string;
+secret <string>;

 };

 '''

-key Statement Definition and Usage
+4.2.8 key Statement Definition and Usage

-The key statement defines a shared secret key for use with TSIG (see Section 4.5) or the command channel (see Section 5.2).
+The key statement defines a shared secret key for use with TSIG (see TSIG) or the command channel (see controls Statement Definition and Usage).

 The key statement can occur at the top level of the configuration file or inside a view statement.
-Keys defined in top-level key statements can be used in all views.
-Keys intended for use in a controls statement (see Section 5.2) must be defined at the top level.
+Keys defined in toplevel key statements can be used in all views.
+Keys intended for use in a controls statement (see controls Statement Definition and Usage) must be defined at the top level.

-The key\id, also known as the key name, is a domain name uniquely identifying the key.
+The key_id, also known as the key name, is a domain name uniquely identifying the key.
 It can be used in a server statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.

-The algorithm\id is a string that specifies a security/authentication algorithm.
-The named server supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384 and hmac-sha512 TSIG authentication.
-Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g. hmac-sha1-80.
-The secret\string is the secret to be used by the algorithm, and is treated as a Base64 encoded string.
+The algorithm_id is a string that specifies a security/authentication algorithm.
+The named server supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512 TSIG authentication.
+Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g., hmac-sha1-80.
+The secret_string is the secret to be used by the algorithm, and is treated as a Base64 encoded string.

-logging Statement Grammar
+4.2.9 logging Statement Grammar

-logging Statement Definition and Usage
+4.2.10 logging Statement Definition and Usage

 The logging statement configures a wide variety of logging options for the name server.
-Its channel phrase associates output methods, format options and severity levels with a name that can then be used with the category phrase to select how various classes of messages are logged.
+Its channel phrase associates output methods, format options, and severity levels with a name that can then be used with the category phrase to select how various classes of messages are logged.

-Only one logging statement is used to define as many channels and categories as are wanted.
-If there is no logging statement, the logging configuration will be:
+Only one logging statement is used to define as many channels and categories as desired.
+If there is no logging statement, the logging configuration is: